Booker T (wrestler): Politics

 On December 10, 2016, Huffman announced that he would be running in the 2019 Houston mayoral election.
 He was quoted saying that, "2020 is going to be a new era in the city of Houston.
 We're going to be looked at now from a different perspective.
 The cool city, 2020 is coming."
 Huffman was quoted in 2016, stating his focus for the three years leading up to the 2019 election would be concentrated on the city's "homeless, underprivileged, and low income areas."
 However, in September 2019, Huffman was not among the 12 names listed who applied for the election ballot.

 Legal issues

-Huffman spent nineteen months in prison after pleading guilty to armed robberies at Wendy's restaurants in Houston.
+At age 22, Huffman spent nineteen months in prison after pleading guilty to armed robberies at Wendy's restaurants in Houston.
 He and his partners wore Wendy's uniforms during the holdups since they had been working there for 2½ years.
 Because of the gunmen's uniforms and familiarity with the fast food chain's operations, police suspected the robberies were inside jobs—and it did not take long before Huffman and three other men were found.
-He pleaded guilty in December 1987 to two aggravated robbery counts and was sentenced to five years in prison.
+He pled guilty in December 1987 to two aggravated robbery counts and was sentenced to five years in prison.
 Huffman was released after serving 19 months, and was placed on parole until April 1992.